 - Connect with food delivery services

-With this, Snap users are engaging with advertisements more.
+Snap users also engaged with advertisements more.
 An analysis comparing late March to late February revealed that there was a 36% increase in install volume for app ads and a 19% increase in swipe-up rate.

-In response to coronavirus, Snapchat has partnered with local health agencies to help get PSA’s out about the virus.
+In response to COVID, Snapchat partnered with local health agencies to help get PSA’s out about the virus.
 The company created new AR filters to support the World Health Organization’s response efforts.
 Users use the filters to donate to patient care, medical supplies or research and development.

 For more updates like this, stay tuned.
 Subscribe to our blog for more updates on coronavirus and its mark on the economy.